 By Fr.
 Ben Berinti, C.PP.S.

 Fr.
 Ben Berinti, C.PP.S., is the pastor of Immaculate Conception Church in Melbourne Beach, Fla.
-He also serves on the provincial council of the United States Province, Missionaries of the Precious Blood.
+He is also a member of the provincial council of the Missionaries’ United States Province.